lynx-x-ray-observatory/soxs/doc/source/users_guide/spectra.rst

 Special I/O for Convolved Spectra
 ---------------------------------

-:class:`~soxs.spectra.ConvolvedSpectrum` objects can be written directly to PI/PHA files using the same standard format that is used for real spectra, with the :meth:`~soxs.spectra.ConvolvedSpectrum.to_pha_file` method:
+:class:`~soxs.spectra.base.ConvolvedSpectrum` objects can be written directly to PI/PHA files using the same standard format that is used for real spectra, with the :meth:`~soxs.spectra.base.ConvolvedSpectrum.to_pha_file` method:

 .. code-block:: python